 Not After : Jun 28 17:39:16 2034 GMT

-You can check the validity of the certificate from the values in the Not Before and Not After fields.
-From the output, you can see that the validity of Amazon CA is around 25 years.
+Check the validity of the certificate from the values in the Not Before and Not After fields.
+In the preceding output, the validity of the CA is approximately 25 years.

-4. If the output indicates that the certificate is expired, then you must renew the certificate with your OIDC provider.
-After you renew the certificate, run the following command using the OpenSSL command line tool to get the latest thumbprint:
+After you renew the certificate, run the following command with the OpenSSL command line tool to get the latest thumbprint:

 openssl x509 -in certificate.crt -fingerprint -noout